 ParentChild+ Inc. (FKA The Parent-Child Home Program, Inc.)

-To continue expanding and enhancing implementation of the ParentChild+ One-on-One and Family Child Care models for families with young children in historically marginalized NYC communities
+To continue expanding the ParentChild+ One-on-One and Home Based Child Care (HBCC) models for families and child care providers in historically marginalized NYC communities

 The Partnership for Inner-City Education